 Reports should act as formal documents to communicate the progress each pupil is making during their time at Felsted.
 We suggest that the report is read, discussed and reflected on by pupils with their parents, as well as with their tutors.
-In order to provide context to the report and allow this process to be successful, full information is available below; if you have any questions following digestion of the information please do contact Sarah Capewell (Deputy Head Academic) or Richard Williams (Director of Data & Reports) for advice regarding the structure and process and your son/ daughter’s tutor for pupil specific advice.
+In order to provide context to the report and allow this process to be successful, full information is available below; if you have any questions following digestion of the information please do contact Lorne Stefanini (Deputy Head, Academic) or Richard Williams (Assistant Head, Academic) for advice regarding the structure and process and your son/ daughter’s tutor for pupil specific advice.

 There will be many areas of success and, equally, some areas to target for improvement, both in attainment and approach to learning.
 It should also serve as a way for us to work together to support the overall progress of each child as an individual learner.
 With that in mind, this year, the academic office has developed a new set of reporting criteria.

 - provide more regular feedback to parents and pupils (as on the reporting below)

 - make use of a greater variety of data streams

 - think more intelligently about how to quantify attainment

 - add a gauge of how well pupils are approaching their learning

 The ultimate aim is to increase academic dialogue between pupils, parents, teachers, pastoral staff and senior leaders.
 This will allow our pupils to make better overall progress and put metacognition at the forefront of their learning, allowing them to be more involved in their own developmental process in readiness for life after school.